Fresno non-profit burglarized over the holidays, now thousands of dollars in the hole

-FRESNO, California (KGPE) — There was some post-holiday shock for one Fresno non-profit after it got back to work on Monday.
+FRESNO, California (KSEE) — There was some post-holiday shock for one Fresno non-profit after it got back to work on Monday.
 Staff was greeted with a broken doorknob and their office ransacked.

 Now, Patch Farms is figuring out the next steps to be able to operate this coming year.